de4a-eu/ssi-authority-agent/README.md

 db.username=<INSERT DB administrator username>
 db.password=<INSERT DB administrator password>
-db.name=<INSERT DB name, which will created when using the Authority Agent automatically> (example value: de4a-authority-agent)
+db.name=<INSERT DB name, which will created when using the Authority Agent automatically> (example value: de4a-authority-agent) alias=<INSERT ORGANIZATION ALIAS NAME> (example value: MIZSSlovenia) aries.enterprise.ip.address=<INSERT_PUBLIC_DOMAIN_HERE>:8082/ signature.type=Ed25519Signature2018 bearer.token=<INSERT session token value obtained from the EBSI onboarding website (steps explained below)>

-aries.enterprise.ip.address=<INSERT_PUBLIC_DOMAIN_HERE>:8082/
-signature.type=Ed25519Signature2018
-bearer.token=<INSERT session token value obtained from the EBSI onboarding website (steps explained below)>
 ```

+Note that the `alias` property is needed when generating DID connection invitations to students in order to display the shortened name of the organization sending an invitation to the student.

 ### EBSI integration and signing Verifiable Credentials